Swegbloo/Nemoh/doc/test-cases.rst

 3_Nonsymmetrical
 ****************

+This example deals with a body for which the (xOz) plane is not a symmetry plane.
+The body has the usual 6 degrees of freedom (surge, sway, heave, roll, pitch, yaw).
-Full non-symmetrical body mesh, deep-water, wave direction :math:`0^{\circ}`.
-Comparison of NEMOH results against Aquaplus are shown in :numref:`fig:NonSymmetrical_1` and :numref:`fig:NonSymmetrical_2`, a slight difference are observed in the results.
+It features a full non-symmetrical body mesh, deep water and a wave direction :math:`\beta=0^{\circ}`.
+Comparisons of NEMOH results against Aquaplus are shown in :numref:`fig:NonSymmetrical_1` and :numref:`fig:NonSymmetrical_2`, a slight difference is observed in the results.
 Added mass and damping coefficients comparison between NEMOH and HYDROSTAR are shown in :numref:`fig:NonSymmetrical_mass` and :numref:`fig:NonSymmetrical_damp`, and for the excitation force is in :numref:`fig:NonSymmetrical_excforce`.
 Good agreement between NEMOH and HYDROSTAR is achieved.

 .. _`fig:NonSymmetrical_1`:
 .. figure:: figures/Ver_NonSymmetrical_1.svg